Jeremy Morris: Academic career

 In 1996, Morris returned to academia as director of studies and then vice-principal at Westcott House, Cambridge.
 Later he was a senior associate of the Cambridge Theological Federation and an affiliated lecturer at the Faculty of Divinity, University of Cambridge.
 He was dean and fellow of Trinity Hall, Cambridge between 2001 and 2010, and director of studies in theology.
 He was Dean of Chapel at King's College, Cambridge, from 2010 to 2014.
 In addition, he was a fellow of the college and director of studies in theology and religious studies.

 Morris's early academic work was in the field of modern British religious history, looking in particular at the impact of urbanization and industrialization on religious change.
 His first book – based on his doctoral thesis – was Religion and Urban Change: Croydon 1840–1914 (1992), and he continues to write on arguments about secularization.
 His general academic interests also include modern European church history, Anglican theology and ecclesiology (especially High Anglicanism), and the ecumenical movement.
 His research currently focuses on the social and doctrinal history of the Eucharist in Western Europe since 1800.
-He is director of the Archbishop's Examination in Theology (the "Lambeth Awards").
+He was director of the Archbishop's Examination in Theology (the "Lambeth Awards").
 He is a former member and deputy chair of the Faith and Order Commission of the Church of England and continues to serve on a number of ecumenical bodies.
 He has been a visiting lecturer at Cardiff University, the Institute of Theology in Tallinn and the Old Catholic Seminary at the University of Bern.
 He is also one of the directors of the CRASSH project "The Bible and Antiquity in the Nineteenth Century".

 In January 2014, he was elected the 44th Master of Trinity Hall, Cambridge.
 He took up the appointment in October 2014, in succession to Martin Daunton.